 After Effects CS6: All the New Features

-At the NAB 2012, Adobe unveiled Production Premium CS6, part of the upcoming Creative Cloud offering.
-It’s the perfect opportunity to explore all the new features in After Effects CS6!
-For more details on the rest of the suite, check out the official page.
+On the occasion of NAB 2012, Adobe unveiled Production Premium CS6, included in the upcoming Creative Cloud.
+This is our chance to discover all the new features in After Effects CS6!

-Native 3D Extrusion for Text and Shape Layers
+Native 3D Extrusion of Text and Shape Layers

-After Effects now includes its own 3D camera tracker, eliminating the need for third-party plugins or external software.
-It automatically analyzes your video to create a virtual 3D camera that matches the real one.
-Just select your footage, click to solve the camera, and the analysis runs in the background — you can keep working while AE calculates the motion.
+After Effects can now track your videos in 3D, without any plugins or third-party software, to automatically create a virtual 3D camera that matches the real camera from your footage.
+Select your video, click to solve the camera, and the analysis runs in the background.
+You can continue working on your project while After Effects determines the best match for the real camera motion.

 Global Performance Cache

-Perhaps the most noticeable improvement in daily use — speed!
-After Effects CS6 is set to be the most efficient and powerful version ever, featuring several new technologies that boost performance:
+Finally, one of the most noticeable new features in daily use: speed!
+CS6 is shaping up to be the most powerful version of After Effects ever, thanks to a combination of new technologies designed to boost performance.

 Global RAM Cache